asm128/dev_setup/README.md

 # dev_setup
-Files for setting up the reposiories and assets folders.
+Files for setting up the repositories and assets folders.